 Protect Food and Water During Storms

 Extreme weather sometimes wreaks havoc when it strikes our communities—destroying homes and compromising safety.
-Floods and power outages from hurricanes and tornadoes can cut off water supplies and quickly contaminate food.
+Floods and power outages from hurricanes, tornadoes, and snow storms can cut off water supplies and quickly contaminate food.
 Protect yourself, your family, and your pets from foodborne illnesses.
 Following are steps you can take to preserve your food and water during storms.

 Prepare for unpredictable weather emergencies.
 Have these supplies on hand:

 - Thermometers in the freezer and refrigerator

 - Containers of ice to keep food cold or to melt if water supply is contaminated or unavailable